raginimangla/ski-powder-alert-service/docs/index.md

 ## Get Started

 Ready to plunge?
-Use the following [Quick Start Guide](/quick-start) to set up your development environment and make your first API call.
+Use the following [Quick Start Guide] (../ski-powder-alert-service/quick-start) to set up your development environment and make your first API call.

 ## API Reference